The opportunity to attend a travel blogging conference allowed me to indulge in a fantasy list of Boston foodie experiences.

 Known for: seafood and waterfront location with views of Boston Harbor

-They have both a small indoor restaurant as well as a large, covered deck (pictured above).
+They have both a small indoor restaurant and a large, covered deck (pictured above).
 The place is super casual.

 88 Sleeper St, Boston. barkingcrab.com